syre-data/tutorials/advanced/fireworks/README.md

 > :clock9: **10 minutes**

 > **Note**
-> This project depends on the [intermediate fireworks tutorial project](/beginner/fireworks).
+> This project depends on the [intermediate fireworks tutorial project](/intermediate/fireworks).
 > If you don't have it, you can [download it](/intermediate/fireworks#adjusting-workflows) at the bottom of that tutorial.

 ## Before we begin
 The scripts in this tutorial rely on additional libraries.
-Ensure they are install before beginning.
+Ensure they are installed before beginning.
 <details>
 <summary>Python</summary>